CivicActions/guidebook/about-this-guidebook/editing-the-guidebook.md

   - common-practices-tools
   - practice-areas
   - about-this-guidebook
-- Click on the page you want to edit
+- Click on the page you want to edit.
-- Click the pencil icon to edit
+- Click the pencil icon to edit.
-- Make your changes using markdown
+- Make your changes using markdown.
-- Click the **Preview tab** to make sure everything looks right
+- Click the **Preview tab** to make sure everything looks right.

 ### Creating a new page

-- Go to the guidebook repository (also known as the repo): https://github.com/CivicActions/guidebook
+- Go to the guidebook repository (also known as the repo): https://github.com/CivicActions/guidebook.
 - Open one of these existing folders in the repo (do not create a new folder):
   - about-CivicActions
   - employee-benefits